telerik/maui-docs/knowledge-base/numericinput-overriding-winui-minwidth.md

 To address the issue of the NumericInput's value being cut off due to the `MinWidth` setting of the `InputEditor`, follow these steps:

-1. **Define the ControlTemplate**:  To access RadNumericInput's internal NumericInputEntry subcomponent, follow the directions in the [NumericInput - ControlTemplate](https://docs.telerik.com/devtools/maui/controls/numericinput/control-template) documentation.
+1. Define the ControlTemplate&mdash;To access RadNumericInput's internal NumericInputEntry subcomponent, follow the directions in the [NumericInput - ControlTemplate](https://docs.telerik.com/devtools/maui/controls/numericinput/control-template) documentation.

-2. **Subscribe to the NumericInputEntry's Loaded Event**:
+2. Subscribe to the NumericInputEntry's Loaded Event:

     ```xaml
     <telerik:NumericInputEntry x:Name="PART_Entry"